Boeing says 787s for United Airlines are delayed

 “The process for completing an airplane requires thoroughness and a disciplined adherence to process,” said Tim Bader, a Boeing spokesman.
 “We’ve laid out a challenging schedule for the team.
 But we’ve also told them we cannot compromise on the rigor with which we finish our work, test our products and certify them for delivery.”

 The 787 Dreamliner, a wide-body jet, seats 219 passengers in United’s configuration, and is billed as Boeing most fuel-efficient jet.
-It was initially scheduled to enter service in May 2008, but delays pushed its first flight back to December 2009 and it entered service on October 26, 2011, with launch customer All Nippon Airways (9202.T).
+It was initially scheduled to enter service in May 2008, but delays pushed its first flight back to December 2009 and it entered service on Oct.
+26, 2011, with launch customer All Nippon Airways.